knoid/smart-agnc/README.md

 ## Disclaimer

-I'm no C programmer, so collaborations will be greatly appreciated.
+I'm not a C programmer, so collaborations will be greatly appreciated.